gradle/guides/README.md

 TODO - add detail here

 The author will then write and test the guide content, and will ultimately submit a pull request against this repository.
 When this happens, provide your feedback in the form of a [GitHub Review](https://help.github.com/articles/reviewing-changes-in-pull-requests/) and/or [additional commits on the author's pull request branch](https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork/)—whichever you deem to be the most efficient use of both your time.

-## FAQ

-### How is the Gradle Guides site published?

-The Gradle Guides homepage at guides.gradle.org is hosted on [GitHub Pages](https://pages.github.com/) via what's known as an [Organization Page](https://help.github.com/articles/user-organization-and-project-pages/).

-The GitHub repositories where Organization Pages live have naming constraints, and in our case the repository where the guides.gradle.org Organization Page lives is [gradle-guides/gradle-guides.github.io](https://github.com/gradle-guides/gradle-guides.github.io).
-That repository is a _mirror_ of this one—gradle/guides—meaning that every commit here is also pushed to gradle-guides/gradle-guides.github.io, which in turn triggers publication to GitHub Pages.

-The mirroring process is managed as a simple Travis CI build; see [.travis.yml](.travis.yml) for details.
-We set up this mirrored arrangement because "gradle-guides/gradle-guides.github.io" is cumbersome to type and talk about, while "gradle/guides" is a friendlier and more intention-revealing name.
-The mirroring process should be transparent and hands-free for maintainers.
-We mention it here for reference and clarity.

-### What is `ImgBot` used for?

-The `ImgBot` will submit PR to optimized images for all guides.
-Those can be merged without too much discussion as they only optimize the image without loosing any quality.